Aitor-Ventura/FDV_Prototype/README.md

 The sprites used (background, cloud, surrounding clouds) were all created using Krita and then saving them as images.

+### Camera set-up

+Using cinemachine I made it so that the camera follows and looks at the player.

 ### Main Menu scene set-up

 #### Sky background